 It has been increasingly difficult lately to give myself the space to be a human being.
 I am not inclined to be patient, I have no desire to be strong for the sake of strength, and I would mostly like to succumb to a depression nap, almost all of the time.

-Showing myself a little compassion is hard; sometimes, it’s hard to even see the point of trying.
+Sometimes, it’s hard to even see the point of trying.
 I do not want to embrace my own humanity.

-Apparently, referring to myself as a fungus you can’t rid of in casual conversation is not considered positive self-talk, even if you do put the fun in fungus.
+Apparently, referring to myself as a fungus you can’t get rid of in casual conversation is not considered positive self-talk, even if you do put the fun in fungus.